phiamo/MopaBootstrapBundle/Resources/doc/including_bootstrap.md

 ### (RECOMMENDED) Include in your project composer.json / composer.lock:

-Since 2.1 symfony2 uses composer (http://www.getcomposer.org) to organize dependencies.
+Since symfony2.1 will use composer (http://www.getcomposer.org) to organize dependencies, it is highly recommended to ease your life to do it this way:

 Add in your composer.json: